anna-filou/anna-filou.github.io/reading.md

   my-notes: |-
     *“I wish he had let you all die.”*

-    There’s a lot I did not like about this book: the tone of voice, the often cringey metaphors and the descriptions of ancient Greece not feeling real enough, among others.
+    There are many aspects of this book that I didn’t like, including the tone of voice, the frequent use of cheesy metaphors, and the lack of realism in the descriptions of ancient Greece.
 But in the end, I cried a little and that has to count for something.

-    I learned way more about the Iliad by reading the Song of Achilles than I ever did in (Greek) school.
+    Reading The Song of Achilles taught me way more about the Iliad than secondary school in Greece.
 - title: Learn To Code Now
   cover: "/assets/books/learn-to-code-now-superhi.jpg"
   author: Rik Lomas